 The easiest way to register and map extension classes is with Salesforce CLI and the Salesforce Commerce plug-in for

 sf plugins install @salesforce/commerce.

 For detailed installation and usage information, see the plug-in’s README.

 You can also register and map an extension provider by inserting custom Apex into sObjects.
-The setup process for extensions is similar the setup process for integrations.
+The setup process for extensions is similar to the setup process for integrations.
 To register an extension provider, modify RegisteredExternalService and to map an extension provider, modify StoreIntegratedService.

-Merchants can map and unmap extension providers directly in the administration interface.
+Merchants can map and unmap domain extension providers directly in the administration interface.
 See Replace a Default Commerce Process with an Apex Class on Salesforce Help.

 Now that you have a solid understanding of extensions, the next steps are to: